seanbartosewcz-fareharbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 This eliminates the potential negative impact of any "forged" webhook.
-So even if someone does ascertain your webhook URL, they will not be able to compromise your data integrity.
+So even if someone does ascertain your webhook URL, they will not be able to compromise your data.

+Furthermore, using the External API in this way removes any uncertainty about webhook arrival sequence.

 #### Using IP address-based ACLs or allowlists to validate the source of webhooks

 Because FareHarbor uses distributed cloud computing, our servers' IP